 |Required Core Courses|

-|FSW 201||Introduction to Social Work||3|
+|FSW 201||Introduction to Social Work and Family Life Education||3|

 |FSW 261||Diverse Family Systems Across the Life Cycle||3|